kartikey/sleep-tracker/README.md

   - As mentioned in the documentation, it's a good idea to include a "primary key" (think an id that is unique for each row, making it easy to look them up).
 You make a primary key called `_id` that automatically counts up by declaring a row as `_id INTEGER PRIMARY KEY AUTOINCREMENT`. _You must include this `_id` field for your database to work easily with a ListView!_

   - SQLite doesn't support `DATE` or `TIME` as a separate type, so you'll have to store the datetime as either an `INTEGER` or `TEXT`.
 If you use `TIMESTAMP DEFAULT CURRENT_TIMESTAMP` as the type, then the "time" will default to a text string describing the time (in UTC time, _not_ local time), even if you don't try to specifically insert a time!
 You can then use the [`Calendar`](http://developer.android.com/reference/java/util/Calendar.html) and [`DateUtils`](http://developer.android.com/reference/android/text/format/DateUtils.html) classes to convert this to local time.
-    - Date and times in Java kind of suck, but are good practice for working with objects and data!
+    - Dates and times in Java kind of suck, but are good practice for working with objects and data!

 - You can add new values to by using the `INSERT` SQL statement along with <a href="http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html#execSQL(java.lang.String)">`.execSQL()`</a>, but it's usually easier and cleaner to use the <a href="http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html#insert(java.lang.String, java.lang.String, android.content.ContentValues)">`.insert()`</a> method.
 This takes in a [`ContentValues`](http://developer.android.com/reference/android/content/ContentValues.html) object, which is basically a HashMap you can store values in
   - Remember that if you declared `DEFAULT` values for any of your columns (e.g., the primary key or the timestamp) you don't need to insert values into the table.